Mya (singer): 2014–2018: Smoove Jones and T.K.O. (The Knock Out)

 Starting in 2014, Mýa released a series of EPs on her independent label Planet 9.
 With Love, a four-track Valentine's Day EP, was released in February 2014 to commemorate the release of her debut single "It's All About Me" and sixteenth anniversary in the entertainment industry.
 It received largely positive review from music critics.
 In April 2014, Mýa starred opposite Linda Hamilton in the Syfy original TV movie Bermuda Tentacles, which garnered negative reviews.
 The same month, her second EP Sweet XVI was released to commemorate the release of her debut studio album Mya.
 It was followed by her second Valentine's Day EP, Love Elevation Suite, released in 2015.

 Mýa's seventh studio album Smoove Jones was released on February 14, 2016.
 It was preceded by the singles "Welcome to My World" and "Team You".
 Smoove Jones debuted at number 30 on Billboards Top R&B/Hip-Hop Albums chart on March 5, 2016.
 A critical success, it received a Grammy Award nomination for Best R&B Album at the 59th ceremony.
 In early September 2017, Mýa announced the upcoming release of a new single entitled "Ready for Whatever", but gave no date for the release.
 "Ready for Whatever" was released September 22, 2017, as the first single from her forthcoming studio project.
 Less than two months later, Mýa released a remix titled, "Ready, Part II" on November 25, 2017.
 On February 14, 2018, Mýa released "You Got Me" as her second single from her forthcoming studio album TKO (The Knock Out) to commemorate the twentieth anniversary of her debut single "It's All About Me".
 Mya starred as Mina Kennedy in the UMC's original series drama 5th Ward The Series.
 It premiered March 2, 2018.
 She continued to release a slew of singles that included "Damage" and "Knock You Out".
 Her thirteenth studio project TKO (The Knock Out) was released April 20, 2018, commemorating the anniversary of her debut album Mya (1998).

 A new single entitled, "G.M.O.
 (Got My Own)" featuring Tink was released on August 31, 2018.

-2019–present: Further acting and musical collaborations
+2019–2025: Further acting and musical collaborations

 Mýa costarred in a new VH1 reality television series, titled Girls Cruise with Lil' Kim and Chilli.
 It premiered July 15, 2019.
 In February 2019, Mýa released "With You" to honor the anniversary of her debut single.
 Approximately, two months later, "Down" was released to commemorate the one year anniversary of TKO (The Knock Out).
 The following month, Mýa released "Open" on May 13, 2019.
 In June, she released the riddim collaboration "Handsfree" with dancehall artist Ding Dong.
 Mýa had announced a new single "Whine" was set to drop soon, however nothing ever materialize.
 In November 2019, Mýa collaborated with Canadian rapper Tory Lanez and was featured on his album Chixtape 5.